Practical Questions for Visiting

 How do I find out about what is going on at Plimoth Plantation?

 Plimoth Plantation offers many daily hands-on activities.
 There are also special events during the season.
 Please see our Calendar of Events for information about these special programs.

 May I visit the museum dressed as a "Pilgrim" or an "Indian?"

 We ask that you do not wear costumes while visiting Plimoth Plantation.
-Guests in costume cause confusion for other visitors who may not be able to distinguish the costumed guest from the interpretive staff.
+Guests in costume cause confusion for other visitors who may not be able to distinguish the costumed guest from our employees.
 Also, many Native People consider it a sign of disrespect that those not of their Native communities and nations wear traditional indigenous dress.

 Are The downtown exhibits and Plimoth Plantation within walking distance of one another?

 No. We do not advise guests to walk between the sites, as the distance between Plimoth Plantation and Plimoth Grist Mill is about 3 miles.
 It’s best to make the 10-minute drive by car or use public transportation.
 Please check our Directions page and the local bus schedule.

 Are all the staff I meet going to be role playing?

 No, you’ll encounter a variety of different interpretation styles as you move from site to site.
 Here's what you can expect: